 But my main point in this blog post is to explain why Acosta was wrong.
 First, though he may be correct in saying that a points-based immigration policy would be a radical change for the U.S., it is the approach taken by Canada and Australia, whose systems I’ve never heard criticized by CNN/Acosta.
 Indeed, a points-based policy was the basis of the bipartisan 2007 Comprehensive Immigration Reform bill.
 And to my recollection, no one at CNN opposed that approach, including Acosta.
 In other words, CNN/Acosta’s view of a bill depends on who supports it, not its content.

-I personally have never been a fan of points-based systems, and I don’t believe something like it would be approved in the U.S. But Acosta is being hypocritical and, again, unprofessional.
+I personally have never been a fan of points-based systems, and have opposed the RAISE Act here in this blog.
+But Acosta is being hypocritical and, again, unprofessional.

 The point I most wish to bring up here, though, is the objection Acosta had to requiring immigrants to know English as a precondition for being granted a green card.
 I have been advocating that for 20 years, and I am speaking on more than just armchair punditry, as I am a former ESL teacher in San Francisco’s Chinatown (I usually teach the sub-beginner course), and am someone who has been immersed in Chinese-immigrant communities for 30 years.

 Let me state the obvious: English is a lot harder for Chinese people to learn than for, say, Spanish-speaking people to learn.
 And yet the Chinese do learn, because they know their success in the U.S. depends on it.